-Twenty-five years ago today, I published the first issue of The Data Administration Newsletter.
+Twenty-five years ago on June 22, 1997, I published the first issue of The Data Administration Newsletter.
 Websites were new creatures back then, and the newsletter started as a series of pages on my internet provider’s servers.

 It only took a few months to recognize that there was an audience for an “online” publication focused on data administration.
 I acquired the TDAN.com domain and the rest is history still in the making.